maxharlow/entabulate/README.md

 Usage
 -----

-Entabulate figures out what to do based on file extensions.
+Entabulate figures out what to do based on file extensions by default.

 Convert a Json Lines file to CSV: